Today's noun is: Reification 4

 starts to happen, it’s time to reify – to replace the hash with a task specific

 object.
-In Ruby, it’s easy enough to inherit from Hash, but Hash comes with a
+In Ruby, it’s easy enough to inherit from Hash

 pile of methods that probably aren’t relevant to your particular